The Deserted House (Hoffmann)

-The Deserted House (Das öde Haus) is a short story by E. T. A. Hoffmann which first appeared in 1817 in the second part of his Nachtstücke collection.
+The Deserted House (Das öde Haus) is a short story by E. T. A. Hoffmann which first appeared in 1817 in the second part of his Night Pieces collection.

 Background

 A townhouse on Unter den Linden, a street in Berlin, is said to have been the model for the eerie house in The Deserted House.

 Hoffmann wrote the story between the autumn of 1816 and the spring of 1817.